- Do your best to be punctual, and be sure to make an apology for your tardiness if you are late.

 - Bow to the most senior businessman first as low as he does.
 However, watch to see if he extends his hand to greet you with a handshake.

-- Receiving Business Cards: Asian culture interprets the respect you show one's business card to be indicative of the respect you will show the individual in business.
-Use both hands (or the right hand only) to receive a business card as the left hand is considered unclean and is used for the removal of dirt and for cleaning.
-Do not put the card away immediately, but regard it carefully and then place it in on the table before you until everyone is seated.
+- Receiving Business Cards: In many Asian cultures, the respect you show one's business card is interpreted to be indicative of the respect you will show the individual in business.
+Use both hands (or the right hand only) to receive a business card.
+Do not put the card away immediately, but regard it carefully and then place it on the table before you until everyone is seated.
 Do not put it in the back pocket of your pants as this could be taken as you sitting on the individual’s face.
 Similarly, do not write on a card unless directed to do so.

 - Presenting Business Cards: Use both hands (or the right hand only) when presenting a business card, making sure that the writing is facing the other person.
 Do not deal out your cards as though you were playing a game of cards as this risks being interpreted as rude.

 - Allow a few moments of social conversation to pass before mentioning business.

 - Avoid making jokes with those of a higher rank than you.

 - You will often be offered tea during business meetings.
 It is best to accept it as a gesture of esteem.

 - Koreans are generally very respectful listeners.
 Reflect their manners and wait your turn to speak without interrupting.

 - Defer decision making to the person with the most authority and watch how they conversation.
 Subordinates will constantly refer back to them.